kufena/AdventOfCode2022/README.md

 In each day, I have taken the markup from the description and copied it here.
 This is probably in breach of copyright, but none of this is owned by me - it all comes from the brilliant [Eric Wastl](https://twitter.com/ericwastl), and the [Advent of Code 2022 website](https://adventofcode.com/2022).

+Included in the markdown are my answers for the given input.
+I have always assumed everyone gets a unique puzzle input, although I am not sure about that.